Climbing Mount Olympus in Greece became a dream of mine after my next-door neighbor told me he had climbed Mount Olympus.

 Most fit hikers only need one night on Olympus.
-If you take the Skala (E4) trail, it’s possible for casual hikers to make it back down to Prionia after summiting Mytikas, especially if you only go to Skolio, but don’t waste time sitting around for too long admiring the views.
+If you take the Skala (E4) trail, casual hikers can make it back down to Prionia after summiting Mytikas, especially if you only go to Skolio, but don’t waste time sitting around for too long admiring the awesome views.

 Consider going back down via a different route, so you’ll experience a variety of scenery.
-Spending time on the Muses Plateau sounds like it would be a great experience.
+Spending time on the Muses Plateau sounds like it would be a great experience to have.

 1 Night on Mount Olympus

 Take the Gortsia route (or the Prionia to Refuge A to Refuge C route) and stay high up on the mountain range for the first night.
 The following morning take the Louki route to the top of Mytikas.
 By midday, you’ll be able to start your descent down to either Gortsia (the original starting point) or Prionia (for a change of scenery on the way back).